CSharperMantle/CSharperMantle.github.io/_posts/2025-06-17-when-spaces-break-your-createprocess-and-how-to-fix-it.md

 File #0 is an empty file and not an executable, thus the `ERROR_BAD_EXE_FORMAT`.
 So I proposed the three PRs to Nushell upstream that fixes the profile creation.
 They worked as intended, but one question remains: Why did they work before?

 Windows apps call `CreateProcess` series of functions to load and execute another image.
-Take `CreateProcessW` as an example, [the documentation on MSDN](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createprocessw#parameters), when an image name (`lpApplicationName`) is not specified, the command line (`lpCommandLine`) would be used to specify the executable to run.
+Take [`CreateProcessW`](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createprocessw#parameters) as an example.
+When an image name (`lpApplicationName`) is not specified, the command line (`lpCommandLine`) would be used to specify the executable to run.
 Here, Windows applies a curious strategy to *iteratively* determine which executable to run, literally:

 > For example, consider the string "c:\program files\sub dir\program name".
 This string can be interpreted in a number of ways.
 The system tries to interpret the possibilities in the following order:
 >